 Now $ k^0 \int_{x^0=t} d^3\bx\, n_B $ is a constant of time as $ (k\cdot \pt_x) n_B = 0 $ at global equilibrium, thus the above derivative vanishes.
 Therefore, we have the spin alignment at the global equilibrium

-which is in agreement with the exact form of the spin density matrix at the global equilibrium at all orders in thermal vorticity reported in Ref.~\cite{Palermo:2023cup}.
+which is in agreement with the exact form of the spin density matrix at the global equilibrium at all orders in thermal vorticity reported in ref.~\cite{Palermo:2023cup}.

 For the general case at local equilibrium, other hydrodynamic fields, \eg ``shear-shear" terms or the gradient of the thermal shear and thermal vorticity, can also be the sources of the tensor polarization, as shown in the last section.
-In order to isolate the contribution of each out-of-global equilibrium source, we can turn on only that source and keep other out-of-global equilibrium sources off.
+In order to isolate the contribution of each out-of-global-equilibrium source, we can turn on only that source and keep other out-of-global-equilibrium sources off.

 As an example, let us consider the contribution of the gradient of the thermal vorticity, $ \pt_\a \varpi_{\m\n} $, in $f_{rs}^{(2)}$.
 We substitute the hydrodynamic fields in \eqs{final:S}{MVSD:f2T} with